jerryhgladinet/docs/admin/source/chapter04.rst

 5.2.4 Root Folder Name
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Root folder name is the top level folder name that will show up in the tenant administrator's folder structure.
-We recommend the folder name being descriptive and follow the normal Windows path recommendations (For example, there are certain characters that are not allowed).
+The Root folder name is the top-level folder name that will show up in the tenant administrator's folder structure.
+We recommend the folder name being descriptive and follow the normal Windows path recommendations (For example, certain characters that are not allowed).

 .. note::